flowchart TD

 213.1 1.
 The Design Problem

 Every architecture encodes an answer to one question: which functions are easy for this network to express and which are hard?
-Universal approximation theorems guarantee that even a single sufficiently wide hidden layer can approximate any continuous function on a compact domain to arbitrary precision.
-That result is almost useless for design, because it says nothing about how many parameters you need, whether gradient descent will find a good solution, or whether the model will generalize.
+Universal approximation theorems guarantee that even a single sufficiently wide hidden layer can approximate any continuous function on a compact domain to arbitrary precision [1, 2].
+That result is almost useless for design, because it is existential rather than constructive.
+It says nothing about how many parameters you need, whether gradient descent will find a good solution, or whether the model will generalize.
 Design is about shaping the loss landscape and the generalization behavior, not about raw representational possibility.

 Three forces are always in tension.
-The first is capacity, the size of the function class.
+The first is capacity, the size of the function class, which controls the approximation term.
 The second is optimization, whether stochastic gradient descent can actually navigate to a low-loss region.
-The third is generalization, whether the learned function behaves well on unseen data.
+The third is generalization, whether the learned function behaves well on unseen data, which controls the estimation term.
 A wider network increases capacity but can hurt optimization stability and inflate the parameter budget.
 A deeper network can compose features hierarchically but risks vanishing or exploding gradients.
 Good design balances these forces for a specific task, dataset size, and hardware target.

 213.2 2.
 Depth and Width